Skip to Content

 • Under Mexcian law, use of Akumal public beach is free.
 HOWEVER, getting actual access to the beach may incur fees.

 • You do not have to wear a life jacket in the swimming zone (the first 150 feet from shore).
 You are required to wear a life jacket while in the Akumal snorkeling circuit.
-And, wearing a life jacket will make it easier to snorkel with the turtles.
+And, wearing a life jacket will make it easier to snorkel with the turtles, so you may want one.
+You may be required to pay a deposit for the rental.

 • Skip the fins.
 Fins aren’t necessary, you have the potential to injure the turtles, and they kick up the silt that ruins visibility.